 - where we need to share your personal information with a regulator, for example, making returns to HMRC or reports to the Charity Commission;

-- to protect the rights, property, or safety of The Edward Gostling Foundation, our website’s users, or any other third parties.
+- to protect the rights, property, or safety of EGF, our website’s users, or any other third parties.
 This includes exchanging information with other companies and organisations for the purposes of fraud protection and credit risk reduction;

-- where you have given us consent to share the information with hte specific third party; or
+- where you have given us consent to share the information with the specific third party; or

-- as part of a sale of some or all of our business and assets to any third party, on a temporary or permanent basis, for the purposes of a joint venture, collaboration, sale, merger, reorganisation, change of legal form, dissolution or similar event (we will always notify you in advance and we will aim to ensure that your privacy rights will continue to be protected).
+- as part of a transfer of our assets to any third party, on a temporary or permanent basis, for the purposes of a joint venture, collaboration, merger, reorganisation, change of legal form, dissolution or similar event (we will notify you in advance and take steps to ensure that your privacy rights will continue to be protected).

-Please not that we ceased accepting applications from individuals in November 2018.
-It is our current policy to retain personal data relating to individual applications for a period of 6 years from when a decision on an application is made.
-After this time all personal data, whether in hard copy or in electronic form, will be destroyed.
+We ceased accepting applications from individuals in November 2018.
+It is our current policy to retain personal data relating to individual applications for a period of 3 years from when a decision on an application was made.
+After this time all personal data, whether in hard copy or in electronic form, in these records will be destroyed or anonymised.

-This retention period may be extended or reduced if we deem it necessary, for example, to defend legal proceedings or if there is an on-going investigation relating to the information.
+These retention periods may be extended or reduced if we deem it necessary, for example, to defend legal proceedings or if there is an on-going investigation relating to the information.

-We take all appropriate steps to protect your personally identifiable information as you transmit your information from your computer to our website and to protect such information for loss, misuse and unauthorised access, disclosure, alteration, or destruction.
+We take steps to protect personal data that you transmit from your computer to our website, and to protect such data from loss, misuse and unauthorised access, disclosure, alteration, or destruction.
 We use leading technologies to safeguard your data and operate strict security standards to prevent any unauthorised access to it.

 We have in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a suspected breach where we are legally required to do so.

-If you choose not to accept the cookies, this will not affect your access to the majority of information available on our website.
-You will not however be able to make full use of our online services.
+If you do not consent to cookies, this will not affect your access to the majority of information available on our website but you may not be able to make full use of our online services.

-We use log files generated by our web servers to analyse website usage and statistics but the files do not identify any personal information.
+We use log files generated by our web servers to analyse website usage and statistics.
 Log file analysis helps us to understand usage patterns on our website and to make improvements to our service.

-- Ask us to correct personal information that we hold about you which is incorrect, incomplete or inaccurate.
-We will take all reasonable steps in accordance with our legal obligations to update or correct personally identifiable information in our possession that you submit via this website.
+- Ask us to correct personal data that we hold about you which is incorrect, incomplete or inaccurate.

-- Ask us to erase your personal information from our files and systems where there is no good reason for us continuing to hold it.
+- Ask us to erase your personal data from our files and systems where there is no good reason for us continuing to hold it.

-- Object to us using your personal information to further our legitimate interests (or those of a third party).
+- Object to us using your personal data to further our legitimate interests (or those of a third party).

-- Ask us to restrict or suspend the use of your personal information, for example, if you want us to establish its accuracy or our reasons for using it.
+- Ask us to restrict or suspend the use of your personal data, for example, if you want us to establish its accuracy or our reasons for using it.

 If you have given your consent to us processing your personal information, you have the right to withdraw your consent at any time.
 To withdraw your consent, please contact firstname.lastname@example.org.
 Once we have received notification that you have withdrawn your consent, we will no longer process your personal information and, subject to our retention policy, we will dispose of your data securely.